RustyNova016/Alistral/docs/book/src/yumako_jam/modules/scoring.md

 ### Inputs

 - `direction: String`: Whether to sort by ascending or descending order.
 By default, it sort by descending order.
-Accept: `"asc"` or `"desc`
+Accept: `"Asc"` or `"Desc"`

 ### Example